{{org_field_logo}}

 3.5 Care Coordinators

-Care Coordinators play a key role in organising and managing service delivery.
+Care Coordinators play a key role in organising and managing service delivery on the ground.
 They:

 3.6 Care Workers

-Care Workers are the frontline staff delivering direct care and support to service users in their own homes.
+Care Workers are the frontline staff delivering direct care and support to service users in their own homes or supported living settings.
 They:

 3.7 Additional Support Roles